 We currently have spaces across the school

-If you’re reading this on the home page of our website http://www.holymeadp.bristol.sch.uk/web then you’ve obviously made it to our main means of communication with parents and children.
-I must say I am delighted with the uptake of activities on the website and the blog.
+The website and the blog continue to have a growing number of children using them which is great.
 The two sites work hand in hand.
 You can read your Year Group webpage for daily tasks to do and then children can do these and upload them onto the blog for teachers to comment on.
-There have been some fantastic posts including postcards, recipes, poems, paintings, stories and science.

 YR are also finding innovative ways to keep in touch via Tapestry and we love reading your contributions and seeing your photos.